 Earlier this week, SAIF Partners, the Gurgaon headquartered early-to-growth stage investor, disclosed a $500,000 seed investment in mobile app A/B testing startup Appiterate.
 What’s interesting about that deal is that SAIF brought in angel investors Greg Badros and Prashant Malik as part of the seed round, after it had decided to invest in the company.

-The Appiterate deal signals a fairly important shift in strategy at SAIF Partners, which typically concentrates on Series A deals in the early stages.
+The Appiterate deal also signals a fairly important shift in strategy at SAIF Partners, which typically concentrates on Series A deals in the early stages.
 That has now changed with a sharpened focus on seed investments, alongside other stages.
-The seed investment team includes Mukul Singhal, who also heads early stage investments, Rohit Jain and Mayank Khanduja.
+The seed team includes Mukul Singhal, who also heads early stage investments, Rohit Jain and Mayank Khanduja.